5 common mistakes in Australian native gardens (and the fix)

 Signs of this mistake

-For the first 6–12 months, water consistently, mulch well and prune lightly to encourage a strong structure.
-After that, natives genuinely become the low-maintenance plants people expect.
+For the first six to twelve months, water consistently, mulch well and prune lightly to encourage strong structure.
+After that, natives genuinely become the low-maintenance plants people expect — but the establishment period cannot be skipped.

 Why it happens